UniversalDependencies/docs/_u-dep/obl-arg.md

 adjuncts, which use the plain [obl]() relation.
-It is thus possible to preserve the notion of _object_ as it is defined in the traditional grammar of some languages, where it essentially follows the distinction between arguments and adjuncts (which otherwise not reflected in the main UD relation types — see the discussion [here](../../u/overview/syntax.html#avoiding-an-argumentadjunct-distinction)).
+It is thus possible to preserve the notion of _object_ as it is defined in the traditional grammar of some languages, where it essentially follows the distinction between arguments and adjuncts (which is otherwise not reflected in the main UD relation types — see the discussion [here](../../u/overview/syntax.html#avoiding-an-argumentadjunct-distinction)).
 A Czech example: